poornalayam/poornalayam-web-hugo/content/home/_index.md

 This site enables listening to the classes directly and also facilitates free downloads.

-Classes are also published on [YouTube](https://www.youtube.com/user/swamiguruparananda) and [iTunes](https://itunes.apple.com/us/artist/poornalayam/id881211873?mt=2) and subscription links are made available throughout this website.
+Classes are also published on [YouTube](https://www.youtube.com/user/swamiguruparananda), Spotify and [iTunes](https://itunes.apple.com/us/artist/poornalayam/id881211873?mt=2) and subscription links are made available throughout this website.

 In order to preserve the purity of the content and offer the best listening experience, Swamiji's classes are published advertisement free on all online platforms.